 Dr. Traci Temmen is a board-certified plastic surgeon.
 Today, Dr. Temmen compares the results a woman can expect from a Brazilian butt lift and the gains that can be made from sculpting the posterior with squat exercises.

-One of the most common questions I get asked in my plastic surgery practice in Tampa, and the most common comment I see on Instagram/Facebook, is “Can’t I get the same results as a Brazilian butt lift just by doing squats?”
+One of the most common questions I get asked by patients, and the most common comment I see on Instagram or Facebook, is “Can’t I get the same results as a Brazilian butt lift just by doing squats?”
 Because there is so much confusion over this topic, I’ve decided to clear the air once and for all!